Please note that Tapas no longer supports Internet Explorer.

 The siblings ran as fast as they could… and then desperately held onto the walls to stop: the emergency escape tunnel ended abruptly on the vertical side of the mountain.

 Time ago, the tunnel probably ended in another door, which led to a service road on the side of the mountain.
-But at some point during the last twenty years, a massive rockfall plummeted off the mountain and into the ravine below, leaving only an opening on a vertical wall of rock.
+But at some point during the last twenty years, part of the mountain plummeted off and into the ravine below, leaving only an opening on a vertical wall of rock.
 From inside the tunnel came only silence.

-“Do you think the collapse stopped them?” asked Franziska.
+“Do you think that stopped them?” asked Franziska.

-But the faint ticking sound that echoed from inside the mountain gave her the answer; the collapse inside the tunnel hadn’t been enough to stop the creatures.
+But the faint ticking sound that echoed from inside the mountain gave her the answer.

 The two held each other as they heard the monsters’ steps quickly catching up to them.